 What ChatGPT is not

 ChatGPT is not a knowledge base or an encyclopedia.
-It always sounds confident about its answers, even when they are utterly wrong, and it cannot differentiate between “facts” and made up information.
+It will always sound confident about its answers, even when they are utterly wrong, and it cannot differentiate between “facts” and made up information.
 That’s why Stack Overflow temporarily banned the use of ChatGPT-generated answers.

 We have all been at a party, trapped in a conversation with an overconfident person (let’s be real, it’s almost always a man) who may have qualifications in one field but who holds equally strong opinions on every other topic, all presented as “facts.”